skypjack/entt/docs/md/entity.md

 To be notified when components are destroyed, use the `on_destroy` member function instead.
-Finally, the `on_replace` member function will return a sink to which to connect listeners to observe changes on components.
+Finally, the `on_replace` member function will return a sink to which to connect listeners to observe changes.

 The function type of a listener for the construction signal should be equivalent to the following: